dlwh/draccus/README.md

 # Draccus - Slightly Less Simple Configuration with Dataclasses

-> Draccus: “a large herbivorous reptilian creature, known for their ability to breathe fire.”
+> Draccus: "A large herbivorous reptilian creature, known for their ability to breathe fire."

-Draccus is a fork of the excellent [Pyrallis](https://github.com/eladrich/pyrallis) library, but with a few changes to make it more suitable for my use cases.
+Draccus is a fork of the excellent [Pyrallis](https://github.com/eladrich/pyrallis) library, but with a few changes to make it more suitable for more complex use cases.
 The main changes are:

 * Support for subtyping configs (that is, choosing between different configs based on a parameter)
 * Support for including config files in config files
 * Better support for containers of configs (e.g. a list of configs)
-* Couple of bug fixes

 I swear I didn't want to fork it, but the Pyrallis devs (understandably) didn't want to merge some of these.

 <p align="center"><img src="https://github.com/eladrich/pyrallis/raw/master/docs/argparse2pyrallis.gif" alt="GIF" width="100%" /></p>

 ## Why `draccus`?

-We support everything in Pyrallis (see their examples), but also support subtyping and including config files in config files.
-We still try to maintain their simple, clean YAML-focused approach.
+We support everything in Pyrallis (see their examples), but also support subtyping and including config files within config files.
+We try to maintain the original repository's simple, clean approach.

 With `draccus` your configuration is linked directly to your pre-defined `dataclass`, allowing you to easily create different configuration structures, including nested ones, using an object-oriented design.
-The parsed arguments are used to initialize your `dataclass`, giving you the typing hints and automatic code completion of a full `dataclass` object.
+The parsed arguments are used to initialize your `dataclass`, inheriting the corresponding type hints and code completion features.

 ## My First Draccus Example